 In accordance with Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990, Southern Maine Community College is committed to helping qualified students with disabilities achieve their individual educational goals.
 Upon request and verification of the disability, SMCC will provide service coordination and reasonable accommodations to remediate the competitive disadvantage that a disability can create in the educational setting.

-Disability services are available through the Student Services Office.
+Disability services are available through the Office of Disability Services.